scottyw/tetromino/README.md

 ### Progress so far ...

-Tetromino is functional enough to play Tetris and Super Mario Land plus it passes some test roms but there is still something of a todo list ...

-* Support for cartridge RAM
-* Large sprite support
-* Sprite palette support
-* Multiple interrupts are not handled correctly
-* Sound
+Tetromino is pretty functional and passes a few of the blargg and mooneye tests.
+The CPU, timer and MBC1 implementations are accurate but there is no sound, no support for other MBCs and sprite support is minimal (no large sprites, palettes or priority).

-Tetromino has some fun LCD debugging that colours the display to differentiate sprites from background (from window) and showing how scrolling is implemented.
-I would like to add features like screenshots, snapshotting LCD or emulator state and maybe rewind.
+Tetromino has some fun LCD debugging that colours the display to differentiate sprites from background (and from window) and showing how scrolling is implemented.

+For help run:

+    go run cmd/tetromino/main.go --help

 ### Running